NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 190 > 200
 - 5B made high
+- 5A
+    - Needle does 7 damage (from 4)
-- 5A is grabbable the entire move
+    - Is grabbable the entire move
+    - 1C does 11 damage (from 4)
+- 5A(A)
+    - Needle does 7 damage (from 4)
-- 5A(A) is grabbable the entire move
+    - Is grabbable the entire move
 - 2B
     - Hitbox appears one frame sooner
     - Hit direction changed slightly to assist follow ups
     - Lift set to 100, from 64
 - 2B(B)
-    - First hit launches
+    - First hit made spinning knockdown with reduced lift to increase late combo consistency into second hit
     - Damaged increased from 8,10 > 12,14
     - Second kick hitbox set to 170 from 128
 - 2B(A) changed to be 6A(A)